 If you have any questions about the Scottish Third Sector Tracker, please email the DJS Research team at STSTracker@djsresearch.com and they will be very happy to provide you with more detail.

-For most, the survey will take between 10 and 15 minutes to complete each time.
+For most, the survey will around 15 minutes to complete each time.

 Once a new edition of the survey is live, you will receive an email notification to the email address you supplied when you first registered.
 This will contain a link to an online survey.

-A complete picture of the industry is crucial to the success of the project and so we ask, where possible, that members submit a response for all of the remaining five surveys.
+A complete picture of the sector is crucial to the success of the project and so we ask, where possible, that members submit a response for all surveys.
 We appreciate that this will not always be possible due to a change in roles, leave or illness.
 In these cases, we would ask for another colleague to complete the survey in your absence.

 If you leave your organisation altogether, we ask members to let us know so we can organise for someone else in the organisation to take your place in the community.